-Career options are unlimited for the computing major.
-Alderson-Broaddus College has a high placement and success rate for our graduates.
-Employers appreciate the valuable combination of computing and liberal arts knowledge that Alderson-Broaddus graduates possess.
+Computer Science-related fields are among the fastest growing and students will have opportunities to work in many diverse industries.
+Alderson Broaddus University has a high placement and success rate for our graduates.
+Employers appreciate the valuable combination of Computer Science and liberal arts knowledge that Alderson Broaddus graduates possess.

 Personal and Individual Attention From Experienced and Caring Faculty

-In your study among the excellent faculty and high-quality students of the Natural Science Division, you will have many opportunities for distinction.
-You will have small classes, attention and guidance from your professors and opportunities for advanced research responsibilities, important features not standard at larger schools.
+In your study among the excellent faculty and students of the College of Science, Technology and Mathematics, you will have many opportunities for distinction.
+You will have relatively small classes, more focused attention and guidance from your professors and opportunities for advanced research responsibilities, which are important features not standard at larger schools.
+Your AB professors will know you by name and be able to spend quality instruction time with you in individual settings.

 Opportunities for Involvement

-You will have advantages and opportunities within A-B's campus community to develop inter-personal communication and organizational skills, and to become more confident about meeting and directing people.
+You will have advantages and opportunities within AB's campus community to develop inter-personal communication and organizational skills, and to become more confident about meeting and directing people.
 Experiences in social and service groups, in student government, student publications, or in musical and theatrical presentations can contribute to your personal and professional growth.
-The Natural Science Division has opportunities for involvement through the Outdoor Club, ZAG (Zeta Alpha Gamma) Science Club, as well as Division luncheons and picnics.
+The College of Science, Technology and Mathematics has opportunities for involvement through the Outdoor Club, ZAG (Zeta Alpha Gamma) Science Club, as well as luncheons and picnics.

 Special Features of the Program